Educational Psychology, M.A.

 1. Completion of the general graduate studies admission requirements.

-2. Verbal and quantitative Graduate Record Examination (GRE) scores are required.
+2. Verbal and quantitative Graduate Record Examination (GRE) scores are recommended.

 3. Satisfactory completion of at least nine (9) undergraduate credits in psychology.
 (Additional graduate and/or undergraduate work may be considered necessary for admission.
 In such instances, an individual program must be planned by the student in consultation with an assigned graduate advisor).

-4. Formal review of the applicant’s credentials by the coordinator of the Educational Psychology program and the Office of the Dean of Graduate Studies and Continuing Education.
+4. Formal review of the applicant’s credentials by the coordinator of the Educational Psychology program.

 5. Two letters of recommendation attesting to the candidate’s potential for graduate study are required.